Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Related Work

 \section{Related Work}

-\paragraph{Motion capture for ground-truth 3D pose} The work of \cite{humaneva} offered one of the first large-scale 3D human pose estimation dataset with synchronized images and ground-truth 3D keypoint locations. \cite{h36m_pami} scales their dataset to 3.6 million images covering a range of subjects and actions along with depth images an 3D scans of the human subjects.
-To overcome the limitations of marker-based data collection, several marker-less approaches have also been used. \cite{Trumble:BMVC:2017} and \cite{mono_3dhp2017} propose marker-less capturing system (based on inertial measurement sensors and recording in green screen studio with more cameras) and also capture 3D human pose estimation in the wild. \cite{taotal} creates a panoptic studio and capture poses with 10 pre-calibrated RGBD cameras. \cite{zhou2018drocap} also explores motion capture both indoor and outdoor using a Drone.
-However, since these datasets focus on pose and action recognition, they involve relatively simple environments with weak geometric constraints.
-In contrast, our dataset not only provides the 3D human joints ground truth but also rich geometry, offering a promising test-bed for the research in 3D human pose estimation with rich geometric affordance.
-We provide more details of comparison between recent 3d human pose estimation dataset in Table \ref{table:datasets}.
+\paragraph{Motion capture for ground-truth 3D pose} The work of \cite{humaneva} introduced one of the first large-scale 3D human pose estimation datasets with synchronized images and ground-truth 3D keypoint locations. \cite{h36m_pami} scaled their dataset up to 3.6 million images covering a range of subjects and actions along with depth images and 3D body scans of the human subjects.
+To overcome the limitations of marker-based data collection such as constrained clothing and capture environment, several marker-less approaches have also been used. \cite{taotal} utilize an indoor "panoptic studio" to capture poses from 10 calibrated RGBD cameras. \cite{mono_3dhp2017} utilized multi-view marker-less capture to collect pose data for subjects wearing a variety of clothing against both indoor and outdoor backgrounds. \cite{cvpr18multiviewepfl} utilized calibrated PTZ cameras and human annotators to triangulate joint locations skiers over a large area of a ski-slope. \cite{zhou2018drocap} also explores motion capture both indoor and outdoor using a Drone.
+Synchronized inertial measurement sensor (IMU) data can be used to further enhance marker-less capture. \cite{Trumble:BMVC:2017} develop an approach to fusing inertial measurement sensors with multi-view recording in a studio environment. \cite{mono_3dhp2017} use an IMU-based system along with a single synchronized mobile camera video stream to capture 3D human pose "in the wild".